tommasongr/nova-vue/README.md

 ## Contributing

-You are welcome to contribute in any way you can think off.
-Seriously, I'm not an expert in this stuff 😅.
+You are welcome to contribute in any way you can think of.
+Seriously, I am not an expert in these things 😅.

 Maybe take a look at the [CONTRIBUTING guidelines](./CONTRIBUTING.md).
 Nothing fancy don't worry.